 Our findings imply that the most likely evolutionary scenario applying to A. majus requires invoking a history of adaptation to local sites in a complex background of gene flow, ecological heterogeneity and reproductive isolation.
-Pyrenees mountains are widely acknowledged to constitute a heterogeneous landscape promoting complex patterns of population connectivity and prone to generate local adaptation (Alberto , 2010).
+Pyrenees mountains are widely acknowledged to constitute a heterogeneous landscape promoting complex patterns of population connectivity and prone to generate local adaptation (Alberto et al, 2010).
 QST-FST comparisons reflected a potential scenario of population divergent adaptation to contrasting environmental conditions between their local sites of origins.
 Our findings also suggested that evolutionary signatures of local adaptation differed between A. m. pseudomajus and A. m striatum, which includes the potential adaptation to altitude of A.m. striatum populations.
-One might speculate that this divergence might be related to the distribution of A. m. striatum populations across a narrower range of climatic conditions, even if both subspecies share to a large extent the same ecological niche (Khimoun , 2013).
+One might speculate that this divergence might be related to the distribution of A. m. striatum populations across a narrower range of climatic conditions, even if both subspecies share to a large extent the same ecological niche (Khimoun et al, 2013).
 However, caution must be taken with this explanation because the state of the environment in the past, when divergence might have occurred, is unknown and might have differed.
 Contrasting hypotheses might be interesting to consider, e.g., different evolutionary potentials in the presence of similar environmental pressures.
 These scenarios are not exclusive and can reinforce each other through a feedback loop between reproductive isolation, neutral divergence and selection.

 Restricted gene flow or strong selection pressures are required for evolutionary divergence.
 Genetic drift, or foundation events by different gene pools, might have shaped differentially the genetic background of A. majus populations and to some extent subspecies at the scale of their global geographic range.
-There is evidence for the genetic signature of restricted gene exchanges in A. majus (Pujol , 2017).
-No genetic isolation by distance was found but ecological barriers characterizing the mountain landscape of the Pyrenees likely participate to isolate populations (Pujol , 2017).
-At first sight, A. majus subspecies divergence might not be expected because both subspecies are interfertile (Andalo , 2010), and no genome wide barrier to gene flow was found between them at the scale of a hybrid zone across c.
-2 km in the Pyrenees (Ringbauer , 2018).
-There is also evidence for gene exchanges between the two subspecies in several contact zone locations at the periphery of their geographic ranges (Khimoun , 2011).
-Yet, subspecies flower colour differences attest that flower colour genes are under frequency dependent selection and generate reproductive isolation between subspecies (Tastard , 2012; Ringbauer , 2018).
+There is evidence for the genetic signature of restricted gene exchanges in A. majus (Pujol et al, 2017).
+No genetic isolation by distance was found but ecological barriers characterizing the mountain landscape of the Pyrenees likely participate to isolate populations (Pujol et al, 2017).
+At first sight, A. majus subspecies divergence might not be expected because both subspecies are interfertile (Andalo et al, 2010), and no genome wide barrier to gene flow was found between them at the scale of a hybrid zone across c.
+2 km in the Pyrenees (Ringbauer et al, 2018).
+There is also evidence for gene exchanges between the two subspecies in several contact zone locations at the periphery of their geographic ranges (Khimoun et al, 2011).
+Yet, subspecies flower colour differences attest that flower colour genes are under frequency dependent selection and generate reproductive isolation between subspecies (Tastard et al, 2012; Ringbauer et al, 2018).
 This reproductive isolation might participate to the subspecies phenotypic divergence of other traits that we detected here.

 CONCLUSION